dteske25/TravisCI/README.md

 If everything passes, feel free to merge.
 You are now using CI.

 This is a pretty simple setup for Travis CI.
 There's a lot of customization that can be done, so check out https://docs.travis-ci.com/ if you're curious about how it could be used.
 This is a free service, so if you have a public side project, I'd encourage you to set up Travis CI on it.
 Even if you don't really need to use it, it's great practice.

+## Deliverable
+Go to `https://travis-ci.org/<your github username>/TravisCI/builds`.
+Take a screenshot including the list of builds.
+There should be 4 tests:
+* The initial commit containing the .travis.yml file (should pass)
+* The commit adding tests to the .travis.yml file (should pass)
+* The commit adding a broken unit test (should fail)
+* The commit fixing that broken unit test (should pass) Your image should look like this (with one less commit - yours should only have 4):

+!(deliverable example)[./img/deliverable-example.png]

+## Your Project
+With GitHub's education pack, you can use Travis CI with your private repositories.
+Continuous integration is a huge benefit, so it is highly recommended that you add it to your own projects.